Berlime/alterego2/content/posts/SEO-Partnership.md

-+++
-title = 'SEO Partnership'
-date = 2024-08-22T22:46:14+08:00
+---
+title: "SEO Partnership"
+date: 2024-08-22
+description: "Utilizes WCPA to the max."
+# image: ""
+lastmod: 2024-12-27
-draft = false
+showTableOfContents: false
-type = 'post'
-tags = ['blog', 'agency']
-+++
+tags: ["dev", "wordpress"]
+type: "post"
+---

 ## New SEO Service

 Today marks the journey of introducing a new suite of services to my agency.
 Before we dive in, let me tell you a story about why offering SEO services may not be as easy as spinning up a new product line.
 You see, running an agency has its own challenges, especially with limited resources in terms of manpower and financial capabilities.
 My agency's core product offers a web development service.
-This service alone involves thousands of technicalities that require a certain level of skillset.
+This service alone involves thousands of technicalities that require a certain level of skill set.

 I have been drafting the core features for SEO Services only to realize that I am not really proficient in this field.
 Sure, I know some terms and best practices, but to truly delve into it and provide quality services is beyond my capacity.
 It's not that I am not capable or unwilling to develop a new skill; rather, I choose to stay focused, efficient, and improve on my own forte.